 To apply to the Special Projects Call for Proposals, please complete the form below:

 After clicking the send button, please wait a couple of minutes for the successful submission message.
 You should also receive a confirmation email, with your application materials attached.
 If you do not see this message or do not receive the email, your application was not successfully submitted.

 The New Committee is an action committee of Hamilton Artists Inc., committed to dismantling structural barriers that prevent participation in our programs and creating true inclusion for all artists and community members in our region.
 We question current institutional structures and hierarchies and work to envision and propose alternative possibilities.
 Through initiating special projects, conducting community outreach and advising on internal policies, the committee fosters an inclusive space at all levels of the organization including governance, programming and community engagement.

-Hamilton Artists Inc. has numerous submission opportunities, please refer to our other calls to determine whether this call is best suited to the nature of your project.
-CLICK HERE to read our general submission calls and see the other opportunities.
+Hamilton Artists Inc. has numerous submission opportunities.
+CLICK HERE to read our general submission calls to determine whether this call is best suited to the nature of your project.